Thorium/the-elmish-book/chapters/commands/elmish-hackernews-part3.md

 Using this strategy, the user interface will start showing story items as soon as they are loaded on an individual basis without waiting for every story item to load which makes the user interface feel very interactive as more data comes in.

 This strategy relies on the fact that you can run multiple commands simultaneously in one go which is exactly what the `Cmd.batch` function provides.
-It takes a bunch of commands and starts them in parallel but unlike `Async.Parallel`, this function does not wait for the commands to finish nor it aggregates the results.
+It takes a bunch of commands and starts them in parallel but unlike `Async.Parallel`, this function does not wait for the commands to finish, nor does it aggregate the results.
 In fact, `Cmd.batch` *cannot* know when the commands have finished running because each command may or may not dispatch a message at any given time.
 Not to forget that some commands might even dispatch messages indefinitely.
 This is the signature of the function:

 ```fsharp
 Cmd.batch : Cmd<'Msg> list -> Cmd<'Msg>